westonMS/ecen520_student/rx_download/UART-Receiver_synth.md

 The seven segments are organized into a multi-bit bus (segments[6:0]) where segments(6) corresponds to segment 'A' and segments(0) corresponds to segment 'G'.

-Create a simple testbench for validating that your seven-segment display controller.
+A testbench ([ssd_tb.sv](ssd_tb.sv)) is provided for you to validate your seven segment display controller.
+There is also a simulation model ([seven_segment_check.sv](seven_segment_check.sv)) of the SSD controller that you will need to compile with your testbench.
-This testbench should check to make sure the seven segment display asserts the appropriate segment signals.
+Make sure your seven segment display controller passes this testbench before moving on to the next step.
-You will need to lower the MIN_DIGIT_DISPLAY_TIME_MS so that you can simulate this in a reasonable amount of time.
 Create a makefile rule `make sim_ssd` for this simulation.

-`make sim_ssd`
+After your seven segment display controller is working correctly, create a makefile rule `make synth_ssd` that will synthesize your controller in out-of-context mode.
+See the instructions from the [previous assignment](../rx_sim/UART_Receiver_sim.md#receiver-synthesis) to describe how to do this.

 ### Create top-level design